microsoftgraph/msgraph-sdk-powershell/src/CrossDeviceExperiences/v1.0/docs/Microsoft.Graph.CrossDeviceExperiences.md

 Update the navigation property activities in users

 ### [Update-MgUserActivityHistoryItem](Update-MgUserActivityHistoryItem.md)
-Create a new or replace an existing history item for an existing user activity.
+Delete an existing history item for an existing user activity.